sanjay-saxena/blog/content/blog/first.md

 Having decided to create a static HTML site running on [Github](https://github.com) using [Hugo](http://hugo.spf13.com/), I wasn't sure how successful my efforts would be as I didn't know [Golang](https://golang.org/) and the thought of handcrafting HTML pages and CSS style classes wasn't too appealing.
 Then, I stumbled upon [Nate Finch](https://github.com/natefinch)'s excellent posts at [nfp.io](https://nfp.io) to make me a true believer in [Hugo](http://hugo.spf13.com/).
 Using the layouts and the theme templates from Nate's Github [repo](https://github.com/natefinch/npf) as the starting point, I was able to personalize them to create the code for my static HTML site.
 Though I have a long ways to go to automate things using Wercker for CI and other hooks, I think I am in much better shape as I got the basic stuff working.

 This blog includes steps that one can take create a static HTML site running on [Github](https://github.com) using [Hugo](http://hugo.spf13.com/).
 To be able to create a static HTML site on [Github](https://github.com), you must sign-up/register with [Github](https://github.com) and get a username.
+In the remainder of this post, treat `<username>` as a placeholder for your [Github](https://github.com) username.

 ## Install Hugo